melloddy/SparseChem/README.md

 ## Predicting on new compounds
 After the run is complete the model's **parameters** and **conf** are saved under `models/` folder.
+Note you can change the output directory by providing `--output_dir some_other_dir`.

 We then can use `predict.py` to make predictions for new compounds as follows:
 ```bash
 python predict.py \